 System BIOS Cacheable: This allows you to copy your BIOS code from slow ROM to fast RAM.
-The default is Disabled.

 Enabled: The option will improve system performance.
 However, if any program writes to this memory area, a system error may result.

 Disabled: System BIOS non-cacheable.